-U.S. International Trade Commission to review ruling in patent case between Apple and SamsungAlex Wagner - Deputy Managing Editor, News Desk
+U.S. International Trade Commission to review ruling in patent case between Apple and SamsungAlex Wagner - Editorial Director of News and Content

 A couple of months after a U.S. International Trade Commission judge ruled that Apple did not violate Samsung patents in one of the many legal battles between the two companies, Reuters notes that the ITC today confirmed that it will review the judge's decision.
 The original preliminary ruling found that Apple had not violated four Samsung-held patents with the iPhone, iPod touch and iPad.
 A final decision is expected to be handed down by the ITC in January.